John Campbell of Strachur: Military command of West Florida

 Campbell brought a detachment of Royal Artillery, the 3rd Regiment of Waldeck and two Provincial North American Loyalist Corps (the Pennsylvania and the Maryland Loyalists) from New York to reinforce the garrison at Pensacola.
 These augmented the 16th and the 60th Regiments.
 Governor Peter Chester of West Florida had organized a local troop of dragoons, called the West Florida Foresters.
-Auxiliary forces (i.e. Indians) had been raised by Colonel John Stuart, Superintendent of Indian Affairs in the Southern District.
+Auxiliary forces (of Native Americans) had been raised by Colonel John Stuart, Superintendent of Indian Affairs in the Southern District.
 Campbell also requested of General Sir Henry Clinton a company of Negroes which was under Clinton's command, and later urged his commander-in-chief to send English troops to West Florida.
 With the increasing number of troops came added difficulties: the problems of adequate quarters and sufficient provisions.
 Meeting these demands gave Campbell much concern.
-Payment of the troops was in arrears since October 1778 and only paper notes had been issued for money.
+Payment of the troops was in arrears since October 1778, and only paper notes had been issued as money.
 However, these logistical difficulties were overcome well before the Spanish attack upon Pensacola.

 On 19 February 1779, Campbell was promoted Major General, and on 22 March 1779, he was given complete authority over all troops in the Province of West Florida.

 No adequate defence of the province could be realized until the neglected harbours of Pensacola and Mobile were strengthened.
-Pensacola only had intermittent naval protection and Campbell was unimpressed with the existing fort that guarded the harbor entrance.
+Pensacola only had intermittent naval protection, and Campbell was unimpressed with the existing fort that guarded the harbor entrance.
 The harbour of Mobile was unprotected by an old French/Spanish brick fort.
-Campbell correctly figured that Pensacola's downtown fort was too dilapidated and too close to the water to provide suitable defense.
+Campbell correctly concluded that Pensacola's downtown fort was too dilapidated and too close to the water to provide suitable defense.

-The acuteness of conditions in West Florida prodded Lord Germain to action – supplies and provisions had left England in January 1779 in a convoy for Pensacola via Jamaica.
+The acuteness of conditions in West Florida prodded Lord Germain to action: supplies and provisions had left England in January 1779 in a convoy for Pensacola via Jamaica.
 Alexander Cameron had been appointed Superintendent of Indian affairs in the Southwest and was to be under the commander-in-chief, General Clinton.
 Cameron was to follow Campbell's orders.
 In April 1779 Campbell reported to Germain the progress of the numerous activities under his supervision.